av1-community-contributors/codec-wiki/docs/data/zpaq.md

 :::warning Help Wanted
 This section is in need of contributions.
 If you believe you can help, please see our [Contribution Guide](../contribution-guide.md) to get started as a contributor!
 :::

+ZPAQ is a lossless data compression algorithm that combines several techniques to achieve high compression ratios.
+It was developed by Matt Mahoney.

+ZPAQ uses a multitude of different compression algorithms to try to achieve the best size-to-compression-time ratio possible while producing the smallest possible archives without much concern given to decompression performance.
+On the official ZPAQ website, it looks like it is designed for "realistic backups that have a lot of duplicate files and a lot of already compressed files."

+ZPAQ is also considered an "incremental journaling archiver" meaning you can add files to an existing archive based on if they were changed or not.
+This reduces the time needed to wait for a new backup to finish, if that is your use case.
+Since ZPAQ is so focused on compression ratio, this kind of feature may reduce the burden imposed by long compression times in practical use cases where it makes sense.
+Windows & macOS do not handle ZPAQ archives properly by default, and it is unlikely many Linux distros do either.